Goochland County, Virginia: Constitutional officers

+State and federal representation

 Goochland is represented by Republicans Tom Garrett and David Owen in the House of Delegates, Democrats Timothy M. Kaine and Mark Warner in the U.S. Senate, and Republican John McGuire in the U.S. House of Representatives.

 Education

 The sole school district in the county is Goochland County Public Schools.
 The school system provides public school from K-12 for the county at five schools for 2,500 students.

 In 2020 the all-boys Benedictine College Preparatory and all-girls Saint Gertrude High School moved from their separate campuses in downtown Richmond to a combined campus in Goochland under the Benedictine Schools of Richmond.